-Long-term debt and other long-term obligations are reported as liabilities in the Statement of Net Assets of the government-wide financial statements and the proprietary fund financial statements.
-In the governmental fund type fund financial statements, the face amount of debt issued is reported as another financing source.
+Long-term debt and other long-term obligations are reported as liabilities in the statement of net position of the government-wide financial statements and the proprietary fund financial statements.
+In the governmental fund financial statements, the face amount of debt issued is reported as other financing sources.